nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 `StatusBarFooter`, `BrowserPanel` etc. All these, including the `MainWindow`, inherit from the abstract `UiPart` class and they can be loaded using the `UiPartLoader`.

 The `UI` component uses JavaFx UI framework.
-The layout of these UI parts are defined in matching `.fxml` files that are in the `src/main/resources/view` folder.<br>
+The layouts of these UI parts are defined in matching `.fxml` files that are in the `src/main/resources/view` folder.<br>
  For example, the layout of the [`MainWindow`](../src/main/java/seedu/address/ui/MainWindow.java) is specified in [`MainWindow.fxml`](../src/main/resources/view/MainWindow.fxml)